Man, 88, fined by court for repeatedly lifting rubbish onto neighbour's air-conditioning ledge

 Judge Ling told the elderly man that his deliberate and continuous acts were not only threatening but also "highly anti-social".

-After hearing the fine amount, Choo said: "Can I plead with you, your honour, to reduce the summon.
+After hearing the fine amount, Choo said: "Can I plead with you, your honour, to reduce the summon (sic).
 Because we are very poor.
 No income.
 Please reduce it a bit, please."

 The judge said the sentence had been passed and told him that a counsellor would speak to him soon.